lucamarini22/marine-anomaly-detection/README.md

    ```

 ### Set up dataset
 To launch the training on MARIDA, it is necessary to download the dataset.
+The dataset can be downloaded [here](https://zenodo.org/record/5151941) and has the following structure:

+   - `patches`: folder containing the patches (multispectral images).
+   - `splits`: folder containing split files of the training, validation, and test sets.

-The dataset can be downloaded [here](https://zenodo.org/record/5151941).
-The `patches_path` and `splits_path` arguments in `marineanomalydetection/parse_args_train.py` file shall be respectively adjusted according to the path of the folder containing the patches and the path of the folder containing the split files.
+The `--patches_path` and `--splits_path` arguments in `marineanomalydetection/parse_args_train.py` file shall be respectively point to the `patches` and `splits` folders.

 <!-- USAGE EXAMPLES -->